vectra-ai-research/MAAD-AF/README.md

 # MAAD Attack Framework
 ![MAAD_Logo](images/MAAD_AF.png)

 MAAD-AF is an open-source cloud attack tool developed for testing security of Microsoft 365 & Azure AD environments through adversary emulation.
-MAAD-AF provides security practitioners easy to use attack modules to exploit configurations across different M365/AzureAD cloud-based tools & services.
+MAAD-AF provides security practitioners easy to use attack modules to exploit different M365/AzureAD cloud-based tools & services.

 MAAD-AF is designed to make cloud security testing simple, fast and effective.
 Through its virtually no-setup requirement and easy to use interactive attack modules, security teams can test their security controls, detection and response capabilities easily and swiftly.